 2) Bug fix of full range flag indication in ECFI SEI

 For item 1, it is preferred to define an interface variable in the CMI SEI message for FullRangeFlag.
-Revisit after language is available for the HEVC and VVC interfaces, and the CMI SEI message.
+Further discussion requested after language is available for the HEVC and VVC interfaces, and the CMI SEI message.

 For item 2, a problem was identified for the ECFI SEI message relating to VUI parameters.
 It was suggested to refer to the CICP specified parameters.
 Further study encouraged to resolve this.
+Additional SEI messages may also be impacted.

+Further discussed 12 July 2026 at 1830.

+A -v2 version was uploaded.

+It was suggested to modify the language describing video full range flag in the CMI semantics to match those from VSEI rather than from HEVC.

+In addition, it might make sense to update the language in HEVC as well.

+Agreed to the -v2 version with the suggested wording change above.

+Further study to consider the best approach for the VVC interface text which refers to a syntax element in the VUI defined in VSEI.

-Additional SEI messages may also be impacted.JVET-AQ0163 AHG9: on SeiExtenionEnableFlag Interface for SII, PRI, EOI [S. Zhao, Y. He, L. Kerofsky, M. Karczewicz (Qualcomm)]
+JVET-AQ0163 AHG9: on SeiExtenionEnableFlag Interface for SII, PRI, EOI [S. Zhao, Y. He, L. Kerofsky, M. Karczewicz (Qualcomm)]

 This contribution proposes to add missing variable SeiExtensionEnabledFlag for SII, PRI and EOI SEI extensions in VSEI TuC.